 If parrots don’t get enough rest, they’re at risk of:

 Sleep-deprived parrots are more likely to develop depression than parrots that sleep all night and nap uninterrupted during the day.
 The most common signs of depression include:

 - Excessive vocalizations

-Ensure that there’s nothing in your parrot’s living environment that’s causing it to have trouble napping, such as too much noise or predatory pets that stalk your parrot.
+Ensure that nothing in the parrot’s living environment causes it to have trouble napping, such as too much noise or predatory pets.